-With this in mind, we offer up some web design basics, as well as a description of the trends and technologies that have been big in 2011:
+With this in mind, we offer up some web design basics, as well as a description of the trends and technologies.

 Web Design Basics